bravoserver/bravo/README.rst

 Installing
 ==========

-Beta ships with a standard setup.py.
+Bravo ships with a standard setup.py.
 You will need setuptools/distribute, but most distributions already provide it for you.
-Beta depends on the following external libraries from PyPI:
+Bravo depends on the following external libraries from PyPI:

  * construct or reconstruct
  * numpy
  * Twisted

-Beta also uses the external NBT library (http://github.com/twoolie/NBT) for reading and saving MC Alpha worlds.
-Since this library is in flux, a version that works with Beta has been bundled.
+Bravo also uses the external NBT library (http://github.com/twoolie/NBT) for reading and saving MC Alpha worlds.
+Since this library is in flux, a version that works with Bravo has been bundled.

-We highly recommend pip for installing Beta, since it handles all dependencies for you.
+We highly recommend pip for installing Bravo, since it handles all dependencies for you.

 ::

- $ pip install Beta
+ $ pip install Bravo

 FAQ
 ===